-Felt Poinsettia Wreath
+How to Make a Felt Poinsettia Flower Wreath

-- Hot-glue gun and glue sticks
+- Hot-glue gun with glue sticks

 - Floral tape